Where is John Arne Riise now?

 In April 2018 a statue of the legendary Norwegian footballer was unveiled outside the stadium of his first club Aalesund.

-The start of 2019 saw Riise make a return to football when he was appointed in his current role as sporting director of Maltese side Birkirkara FC.
+The start of 2019 saw Riise make a return to football when he was appointed as sporting director of Maltese side Birkirkara FC but he resigned three months later for personal reasons.

 John Arne Riise: Premier League Statistics